Paraguanads/Paraguanads/README.md

 - 👋 Hi, I’m @Paraguanads, venezuelan Attorney at law and IT tech support;
-- 👀 I’m interested in cryptocurrencies, legal, forensics, photography and more;
+- 👀 I’m interested in Decentralized Finances, legal, forensics and photography;
 - I'm @paraguanads on Twitter.